-Payments to the Mandatory Provident Fund Scheme, which is defined contribution retirement benefit plan, are recognised as an expense when employees have rendered service entitling them to the contributions.
+Payments to the Mandatory Provident Fund Scheme and government-managed retirement benefit schemes, which are defined contribution retirement benefit plans, are recognised as an expense when employees have rendered service entitling them to the contributions.

 Short-term employee benefits

 Short-term employee benefits are recognised at the undiscounted amount of the benefits expected to be paid as and when employees rendered the services.
 All short-term employee benefits are recognised as an expense unless another HKFRS requires or permits the inclusion of the benefit in the cost of an asset.